Facts about the CPS

 - The Director of Public Prosecutions (DPP) is the head of the CPS and operates independently, under the superintendence of the Attorney General.
 As a government minister, the Attorney is accountable to Parliament for the work of the CPS.

-- The CPS consists of: 13 geographical Areas across England and Wales; three Casework Divisions; our CPS Direct service, our CPS Proceeds of Crime service and a Headquarters.
+- The CPS consists of: 14 geographical Areas across England and Wales; three Casework Divisions; our CPS Direct service, our CPS Proceeds of Crime and a Headquarters.

 - A Chief Crown Prosecutor (CCP) leads each Area and is responsible for the provision of a high quality prosecution service.
 Deputy Chief Crown Prosecutors (DCCP) and Area Business Managers (ABM) assist the CCPs.

 - We are committed to delivering a high quality prosecution service, as expressed in our casework quality standards – while responding to the needs of the victims and witnesses of crime; being open and answerable to the wider public we serve; and offering excellent value for money.

-- At 31 March 2015 we employed a workforce of approximately 5,895 staff (full time equivalent), including around 2,255 prosecutors and 3,288 caseworkers and administrators.
-Nearly 94% of our people work at delivering our frontline prosecution service.
+- In March 2016 we employed a workforce of approximately 5,461 staff (full time equivalent), comprising 2,131 frontline prosecutors (of whom 302 are Crown Advocates) and 2,970 legal caseworkers and support staff (of whom 197 are Associate Prosecutors).
+Over 93% of our people work at delivering our frontline prosecution service.